TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 ### RESTful APIs

-Simply put, an API is an interface.
-When an application needs to interact with another, it sends a request to the respective API.
-As you've learned in previous lessons, in the context of the web, any server that is created to serve data for external use is called an API.
 While you can structure your API in multiple ways, a popular and conventional method to do so is to follow REST (**Re**presentational **S**tate **T**ransfer).
 [The exact definition of REST](https://en.wikipedia.org/wiki/REST#Principle) might be a little complicated, but for us, it states that there is a set of standards to be followed to make our API RESTful (adhere to the constraints set by REST).

 Earlier, we mentioned separating the client and the server, which fulfills the first constraint of REST: the frontend and backend are well-defined.
 Further constraints like statelessness and caching are covered by and ensured later with ExpressJS.
 Our key concern at this point is the organization of endpoint URLs with respect to our resources.